ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 #### YOLO

-Because I know the performance draw back in advance I did not spend too much time in performance and speed optimisation.
-Instead I used basically [YOLO](https://pjreddie.com/darknet/yolo/) a real time object detection system for which I found a working Keras portation.
+Because I knew the performance draw back in advance I did not spend too much time on performance and speed optimisation.
+Instead, I used basically [YOLO](https://pjreddie.com/darknet/yolo/) a real time object detection system for which I found a working Keras portation.
 I used this portation as a starting point and extended the implementation with an additional feature to estimate the object distance from the camera.
-For that I trained an additional network network with a final dense layer which predicts the real object height.
-The used network architecture is basically the same as for the CarND-Behavioral-Cloning project but instead of a steering angle I used the car height as y and pictures downloaded from google.
-The code for this is not part of my submission due to license restrictions.
+Therefore, I trained an additional network network with a final dense layer which predicts the real object height.
+The used network architecture is basically the same as for the CarND-Behavioral-Cloning project but instead of a steering angle I used the car's height as y and pictures downloaded from google.
+This code is not part of my submission due to license restrictions.

 | Layer (type)             |    Output Shape           |
 | :-------------: |:-------------:|